nju-cn-course/nju-network-labs/content/ch03/subch02/make-arp-request.md

 ![router2_topology](router2_topology.png)

-> [!NOTE]
+{% hint style="info" %}
-> The above topology is not the same as the one implied by the
+The above topology is not the same as the one implied by the Switchyard tests.
-> Switchyard tests.
+{% endhint %}

 To test your router in Mininet, open up a terminal on the virtual machine, and cd (if necessary) to the folder where your project files